lukecarbis/digging-for-fire/content/posts/en-dash.md

 While we're on the topic of punctuation, I'm very excited about 2026 being the year of the ellipsis!
 The unicode character "U+2026" is the [Horizontal Ellipsis](https://www.compart.com/en/unicode/U+2026), and it's one of my favourite characters.
 This will replace the pitiful U+2025 incumbent – the so-called "two dot leader" (‥).

 Did you know that you can type an ellipsis using the Option+; shortcut?
 Try it out!
-No more three-character "dot dot dots".
+No more three-character "dot dot dot".
 Just think of the storage efficiency!